brainfucksec/brainfucksec.github.io/about.md

 ### About Me

-I am Hacker, not for skills, I definitely have a long way to go, but I am a Hacker because I try to understand how things work, and I try to improve them, whether it is an operating system, a program or an object that I usually use.
+I am a Hacker, not for skills, I definitely have a long way to go, but I am a Hacker because I try to understand how things work, and I try to improve them, whether it is an operating system, a program or an object that I usually use.
 This not only for the technical things but also for the world around me, yes, sometimes it's very exhausting, but nothing is achieved without sacrifice and devotion.
 I opened a door and decided to go through it, and now I don't want and I can't go back, knowledge is power but it has a price, a price that I'm gladly to pay.